 Perhaps Providence did prepare this American continent to be a place of the second chance.
 Certainly, millions of men and women have made it that.
 They adopted this homeland because in this land they found a home in which the things they most desired could be theirs—freedom of opportunity, freedom of thought, freedom to worship God.
 Here they found life because here there was freedom to live.

 It. is the memory of all these eager seeking millions that makes this one of America’s places of great romance.
 Looking down this great harbor I like to think of the countless numbers of inbound vessels that have made this port.
-I like to think of the men and women who, with the break of dawn off Sandy Hook, have strained their eyes to the west for a first glimpse of the New World.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+I like to think of the men and women who, with the break of dawn off Sandy Hook, have strained their eyes to the west for a first glimpse of the New World.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 They came to us — most of them — in steerage.
 But they, in their humble quarters, saw things in these strange horizons which were denied to the eyes of those few who traveled in greater luxury.